Facilitators

 The early part of Samantha’s career was spent in the South of England working in mental health acute inpatients, ICU and community teams after graduating from the University of Portsmouth in 1994 with BSc (Hons) Psychology and then in 1997 with MSc Professional and Policy Studies and Dip HE (RN) Mental Health.
 Moving to Christchurch in 2003, Samantha initially worked in acute inpatients then joined CADS setting up the AOD Central Co-ordination Service.
 As well as working as a private contractor in Primary Care and Canterbury Prisons, she continues to work on various AOD projects.

-Sandy Hitchins
+Sandy Hitchens

 Sandy is a counsellor who has worked extensively with children, young people and their parents.
 She currently works in primary schools and in private practice.
 Sandy offers workshops, seminars and training to professionals and parents.